tassosho/mimic2/README.md

 cmu_dict_path is optional if you'd like to visualize the distribution of the phonemes.

-Analyze outputs 6 different plots.
+analyze.py outputs 6 different plots.

 ### Average Seconds vs Character Lengths
 ![avgsecvslen](example_visuals/avgsecvscharlen.png)

 This tells you what your audio data looks like in the time perspective.
 This plot shows the average seconds of your audio sample per character length of the sample.

 E.g. So for all 50 character samples, the average audio length is 3 seconds.
 Your data should show a linear pattern like the example above.

 Having a linear pattern for time vs. character lengths is vital to ensure a consistent speech rate during audio generation.